Winter Session: January - July, 2026

 Once your mentor has been selected, you and your mentor will create a plan for how to tackle your project.
 You can choose to work in packets or in a more holistic way.

 You and your mentor will connect by phone or Zoom.
-You’ll connect with the Whale Rock community through your four-to-six week workshop and your two 90-minute workshops.
-You are also welcome to join our weekly accountability groups: Write Now! and Write Night!.
+You are also welcome to access our community by joining our weekly accountability groups: Write Now! and Write Night!.

 Who Is This For?